hyperf/hyperf/doc/en/db/paginator.md

 When you query data through [Query Constructor](en/db/querybuilder.md) or [Model](en/db/model.md), you can handle paging by the `paginate` method, which is automatically based on the user.
 The page being viewed to set limits and offsets.
 By default, the current page count is detected by the value of the `page` parameter with the current HTTP request:

-> 由于 Hyperf 当前并不支持视图，所以分页组件尚未支持对视图的渲染，直接返回分页结果默认会以 application/json 格式输出。
+> Since Hyperf does not currently support views, the paging component does not yet support rendering of views.
+Directly returning pagination results are output by default in application/json format.

 ## Query constructor paging